zaiisao/Documentation/en/Real-time-Messaging/limitations_web.md

 - Notifications of a member joining or leaving the channel are automatically disabled when the number of channel members exceeds 512.
 If you have special requirements, contact sales-us@agora.io.
 - The current version supports querying the online status of a maximum of 256 users.
-- Attribute settings in one attribute operation should not exceed 32 KB in size; the number of key/value pairs you set in one attribute operation should not exceed 32.
+- Attribute settings in one user attribute operation should not exceed 16 KB in size; attribute settings in one channel attribute operation should not exceed 32 KB in size; each attribute (key/value pair) should not excced 8 KB in size; the number of key/value pairs you set in one attribute operation should not exceed 32.